Deafheaven

-Deafheaven is an American post-metal band formed in 2010.
+Deafheaven is an American blackgaze band formed in 2010.
 Originally based in San Francisco, the group began as a two-piece with singer George Clarke and guitarist Kerry McCoy, who recorded and self-released a demo album together.
 Following its release, Deafheaven recruited three new members and began to tour.
 Before the end of 2010, the band signed to Deathwish Inc. and later released their debut album Roads to Judah, in April 2011.
-They popularized a unique style blending black metal, shoegazing, and post-rock, among other influences, later called "blackgaze" by reviewers.
+They popularized a unique style blending black metal, shoegaze, and post-rock, among other influences, later called blackgaze by reviewers.

 Deafheaven's second album, Sunbather, was released in 2013 to wide critical acclaim, becoming one of the best reviewed albums of the year in the US.
 In 2015 the band followed up with New Bermuda and in 2018 with Ordinary Corrupt Human Love.
-Their 2021 fifth album, Infinite Granite, drastically reduced the presence of screamed vocals.
+Their 2021 album, Infinite Granite, drastically reduced the presence of screamed vocals.
+In 2025, they released Lonely People with Power, which featured a heavier and more aggressive sound.